Project

 4. Running an actual test, not covered yet

-#13 Updated by kraih over 2 years ago
+Updated by kraih about 3 years ago

 Might be fun to piggyback on k3s for this. https://k3s.io Then the user would need literally nothing but a Linux kernel and Bash to get started with openQA.
 You might not like curl | bash one-liners for one reason or another, but that's what gets people hooked.

-#14 Updated by okurz over 2 years ago
+Updated by okurz about 3 years ago

 exactly :) That makes sense.

-#15 Updated by cdywan over 2 years ago
+Updated by livdywan about 3 years ago

-ilausuch Take a look at openqa-bootstrap{,-container for inspiration
+@ilausuch Take a look at openqa-bootstrap{,-container for inspiration

 • Avoid git repos - keep in mind the new user who just wants to run a test